 A caption goes on all motions, pleadings, and discovery papers in the family law case so it can be identified quickly.
-At the top of the first page of the Petition is the caption, which contains the following information:
+At the top of the first page of the Petition for the Dissolution of Marriage is the caption, which contains the following information:

 Name, address, and telephone number of the person filing the Petition, and attorney information if represented by counsel.